bharathlalgudinatarajan/LNBRippleEffect/README.md

 ##Using Cocoapods

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like LNBRippleEffects in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like LNBRippleEffect in your projects.

 ###Podfile